 The pleopods are very narrow.
 The first uropods have the raminearly equal to the peduncle.
+In the much shorter second uropods degree in the third and fourth pairs the sixth joint is considerably longer than either of the two preceding joints.
+The branchiæ are of the nearly equal to the peduncle.
 In the much shorter second uropods the rami are equal one to the other and to the peduncle.
 The third uropods have a very short ramus on a somewhat longer and much stouter peduncle.
 The telson is slightly bilobed.